 Every state in the U.S. is home to dozens of mosquito species, and many communities have ongoing mosquito control programs designed to cut down on the mosquito population.
+You have probably seen a big truck spraying the streets and neighborhoods at night, wondering what they are doing.
+Those are probably your city pest control trucks spraying to try to combat the problem.
 Despite these efforts, infestations continue popping up in various areas, and it's not unusual to be bitten by these bloodsucking insects while you relax outside in your yard.

 This is worrisome because mosquitoes are known disease carriers, and a single bite can infect you or a loved one with Malaria, Encephalitis, West Nile Virus, Yellow Fever or Zika Virus.
+Some people are also allergic to the bites themselves, or could develop Skeeter syndrome.
 Only females are biters, and out of the millions born each year, only a small percentage of adult mosquitoes are disease carriers.
-Still, there are enough of them flying around to cause small and large disease outbreaks among humans.
+Still, enough of the females are flying around to cause small and large disease outbreaks among humans.
+Not only humans need to steer clear of mosquito bites.
 Your pets are also at risk of being bitten by heartworm-carrying mosquitoes.

 Eliminating a pesky mosquito problem requires fast and decisive action.
-Eliminating or reducing the mosquito population in your yard can help to prevent the spread of infectious diseases.
-One way to prevent mosquitoes from biting is to apply a generous amount of chemical insect repellent on uncovered areas of skin and to outer clothing.
+Eliminating or reducing the mosquito population in your yard can help prevent the spread of infectious diseases.
+One way to prevent mosquitoes from biting is to apply a generous amount of chemical insect repellent on uncovered areas of skin and outer clothing.
 This short-term solution works until the repellent wears off, and it must be re-applied periodically to avoid bites.
+Just like sunscreen, if mosquito repellant isn't used per the directions, it could be like not even having it on at all.

-Because mosquitoes can come from neighboring areas, it's hard trying to keeping them off your property using conventional methods.
-Torrential rains and flooding can quickly bring overwhelming mosquito troubles to your home, and our MosquitoNix team is ready to battle your mosquito problem using our proven pest removal methods.
-Let our team treat your property with our proven insect removal formulas.
-Choose our MosquitoNix Green option for a completely biodegradable bug removal system.
+Because mosquitoes can come from neighboring areas, it's hard trying to keep them off your property using conventional methods.
+Torrential rains and flooding can quickly bring overwhelming mosquito troubles to your home, and since weather can be unpredictable, you could end up with mosquitoes and other bugs in your yard when you normally wouldn't.
+Our MosquitoNix team is ready to battle your mosquito problem using our proven pest removal methods.
+Let our caring and respectful team treat your property with our proven insect removal formulas.
+Choose our MosquitoNix Green option for a completely biodegradable bug removal system or let us help you find the solution and plan that is right for your family.
 Contact us today to speak with a service professional and to set up a free consultation.
+Whatever your outdoor space looks like or what your family's needs are, the team at MosquitoNix knows how to take care of you.

 FAQs: